 This is a work of fiction intended to emulate Edgar Allan Poe’s masterpiece short story “A Tell-Tale Heart” (1843).
 Enjoy!

-My parents, too, made an appearance on an evening talk show and explained I had always been a shy, and- quiet youth.
+My parents, too, made an appearance on an evening talk show and explained I had always been a shy, and troubled youth.
 Said I heard voices and all that.
 It was a real shit-circus event, they even excavated some of my old teachers, and other members of various authoritative stations during my youth to testify on this show.

 And still- I upheld empathy, and brought forth my deepest reserve of compassion for this kindly, most beloved host for whom not, I would surely have long succumbed to Death’s hypothermic kiss.
-Nevertheless, it was the ceaseless movement of her jaw, this blind, incessant need to open and shut her mouth for every thought, that disturbed me.
-Perhaps aiding the influence for my disgust of the old woman’s mouth, was in the jaw itself.
+Nevertheless, it was this blind, incessant need to open and shut her mouth for every thought, that disturbed me.
+Further, aiding the influence for my disgust of the old woman’s mouth, was in the jaw itself.
 You see, it had a way of opening and then snapping shut, gum on gum, resounding a loud slop, each time.

 It was then, I resolved, and so nurtured this foreboding desire to free the appendage from its sinews and so too, finally relieve the dear old woman of its fatigue.